Gas Prices Continue to Dip Nationwide, but These States Have Seen the Biggest Drop

 Why it matters

 Gas prices have continued to decline in the US for the second week in a row.
-On Friday, the national average for a gallon of unleaded was $4.84, according to AAA.
-That's 9 cents less than a week ago and 18 cents cheaper than the all-time high of $5.02 a gallon, which was reached the week of June 13.
+On Saturday, the national average for a gallon of unleaded was $4.82, according to AAA.
+That's nearly 9 cents less than a week ago and 20 cents cheaper than the all-time high of $5.02 a gallon, which was reached the week of June 13.

 Part of it is due to a dip in demand: While total domestic gasoline stocks increased by 2.6 trillion barrels to 221.6 trillion barrels, Americans are using about 8.9 million barrels of gasoline a day, down from 9.11 million at the end of June 2021.